Saixel/PROJECT-GREEN-GUYS/README.md

-# GREEN GUYS
+# GREEN BOYS

-Green guys is our api (data base) created to help people to plant their own crops offering all the necessary information.
+Green Boys is our api (data base) created to help people to plant their own crops offering all the necessary information.

 - Amazing data base!
 - Recommended Sown